-- The study area supports moderately to fairly heavily degraded areas of Cape Flats Sand Fynbos, which is technically gazetted as a Critically Endangered vegetation type. - Three plant Species of Conservation Concern have been recorded in the near vicinity of the study area, but none actually in the study area. - An area of High botanical sensitivity was found within the primary development footprint for Layout 1, and subsequently two alternative layouts were generated for assessment. - Layout 3 is the preferred development alternative from a botanical perspective, with an overall Low to Medium negative botanical impact. - No special botanical mitigation would be necessary for the development of Layout 3, other than that outlined in Section 7. - Rehabilitation of the current weighbridge area was mentioned, but I don't believe that it will add any ecological value, and the significant amount of money it would require should rather be spent on rehabilitation of other nearby areas that are not as heavily degraded and have a realistic chance of rehabilitation success (such as around the Morningstar airfield, or west of the current study area).
+- The study area supports moderately to fairly heavily degraded areas of Cape Flats Sand Fynbos, which is technically gazetted as a Critically Endangered vegetation type. - Three plant Species of Conservation Concern have been recorded in the near vicinity of the study area, but none actually in the study area. - An area of High botanical sensitivity was found within the originally proposed development footprint, and subsequently alternative layouts were generated for assessment, including the one currently assessed. - The current layout is likely to have a Low to Medium negative botanical impact overall, before and after mitigation. - No special botanical mitigation would be necessary for the development of this layout, other than that outlined in Section 7. - Rehabilitation of the current weighbridge area was mentioned, but I don't believe that it will add any ecological value, and the significant amount of money it would require should rather be spent on rehabilitation of other nearby areas that are not as heavily degraded and have a realistic chance of rehabilitation success (such as around the Morningstar airfield (currently a formally Protected Area), or west of the current study area).
 The heavily degraded nature of the current weighbridge site means that rehabilitation will be expensive, difficult and time consuming, as Sand Fynbos is not easy to rehabilitate once the soil structure and chemistry has been altered.
-I would rather advocate that the rehabilitation budget be spent on ongoing removal of all woody alien invasive vegetation (using methodology as outlined in Martens et al 2021) in the area between the N7 and the Eskom servitude (some 300m west of the N7), which has a much higher chance of rehabilitation success, and is not as heavily degraded.
+I would rather advocate that the rehabilitation budget be spent on ongoing removal of all woody alien invasive vegetation (using methodology as outlined in Martens et al 2021) in the adjacent High sensitivity areas (as per Figure 4), and in the area between the N7 and the Eskom servitude (some 300m west of the N7), which has a much higher chance of rehabilitation success, and is not as heavily degraded.